rhine3/audiomoth-guide/guide.md

 * Remove a single unwanted periods either by clicking on the period in the graphic or in the period listing on the right side of the program and clicking "Remove selected period"
 * Clear all recording periods by clicking the "Clear all periods" button

-The animation below illustrates the steps above:
+The animation below illustrates the steps above (does not appear in PDF):

 ![Set recording period on AudioMoth configuration app](images/programming/recording-period.gif)

 ### Select first and last recording date